RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ```

-And now you are ready to make a map.
+It is important to note that we put these elements in the header and not in the body.
+When placed in the header, libraries and style information are downloaded and made available prior to the rendering or processing of anything in the page body.
+If you were to add these elements to the body, they may or may not be available to other script elements of the page depending on their order of the elements, and the time it takes to download the resources these elements refer to.
+As such, it is considered best practice to include all JavaScript library and stylesheet imports in the header, and only include scripts related to the handling the actual content of the page, and interaction with this content, in the body.

 ### Step 3: Creating a Map Using JavaScript

 This step requires you to write just a little bit of code.
 I understand that some of you may have never written code before.
-Do not worry about it, I plan on explaining everything you need to write before you write it, and hopefully it will make sense.
+Do not worry.
+These labs are designed to ease you into the process of writing code.
+This lab focuses on using functions defined in external libraries to create objects, then using the objects functions available from these objects to set basic parameters.
+In the next lab you will get practice writing your own functions and logic to control how the page responds to interactions.
+Lab 0 provides an overview of functions and objects, and explains the process of creating and using variables.

-The code below creates a new map and then sets some interaction parameters.
+The code below creates a new map and then sets some parameters.

 ```JavaScript